kuanglab/moran-score-alignment/README.md

 python3 VisAlignedSlices.py <gene_name> <reconstructed_slice> <stereoseq_slice> <reconstruction_mode>
 ```

-For the slices of the gene 'gsc' that we previously generated a MoranScore for, you should get something like this when you run the following command:
+For the slices of the gene 'gsc' that we previously generated a Moran Score for, you should get something like this when you run the following command:

 ```
 python3 VisAlignedSlices.py gsc 31 2 CTFacTomo